jclabgit/ai_bootcamp/AI_Engineering_Tools.md

 ###  2 - Define a Network or VPC for Each Region or Site

 VPC defines subnets, gateways, and DNS settings.
-This is needed before VM instances and Load balancing instance.
-There is no additional charge for using Virtual Private Cloud, aside from the normal VM usage charges.
-But there is a charge if connecting Own VPN toyour VPC.
-A VPC is need before a load-balancer, EC2 instances, and other cloud resources.
+It is needed before VM instances and Load balancing instances.
+Aside from the normal VM usage charges, there is no additional charge for using Virtual Private Cloud.
+However, there is a charge for connecting your own VPN to your VPC.
+A VPC is needed before a load balancer, VM instances, and other cloud resources.

 ###  3 - Define Availability Zones or Rack

-An availability zone is a logical data center in a region available for use.
-Each zone in a region has redundant and separate power, networking and connectivity to reduce the likelihood of two zones failing simultaneously.
+An availability zone is a logical data center in a region that is available for use.
+Each zone has redundant and separate power, networking, and connectivity to reduce the likelihood of two zones failing simultaneously.
 A common misconception is that a single zone equals a single data center.

 ###  4 - Load-Balance Your Availability Zones